AttackOnJasper/University-notes/notes/aws/aws.md

 ## Native feature supports
 ### Encryption at Rest
+* EFS
-* EFS, EBS
+* EBS
+	* Uses KMS CMKs when creating encrypted volumes and any snapshots
+		* A unique AWS-managed CMK is created for user automatically in each region
+* S3
+	* SSE
-* S3 (SSE-C, SSE-S3, SSE-KMS, or a client library such as Amazon S3 Encryption Client)
+		* SSE-C, SSE-S3 (AES-256), SSE-KMS, or a client library such as Amazon S3 Encryption Client
+		* Can enforce upload encryption via bucket policy
+	* Client-side encryption can use AWS Encryption SDK
+* Kinesis
+	* Can enable SSE via KMS CMK for Data Firehose
+	* When Kinesis Streams are chosen as source, encryption is auto enabled

 ### Native Multi-AZ
 S3, SQS & DynamoDB are already built in a fault tolerant fashion, not need to provision these services across multi AZs.

 # Certification Exam